bigdatagenomics/mango/docs/docker/docker-examples.rst

 Running Mango Browser on Docker
 -------------------------------

-To run Mango browser example files on Linux in docker run:
+To run Mango browser example files on Linux in Docker run:

 .. code:: bash